Arguee/Coin-Catcher-Game/README.md

 # Coin Catcher Game

 This is a game I made in pygame when I was eager to learn game development.
 As I was familiar with python and found a library which provides all features to make a game.
-This is my first game I ever made.
+This is the first game I ever made.

 ## Screenshots